ksarkies/XBee-Acquisition/Development/XBee-firmware-nartos/README.md

 supports ATMega168, ATTiny4313 and ATTiny841, the latter being the one selected for the watermeter.

-The Atmel version of gcc-avr needs to be placed into the an auxiliary directory and referenced in the Makefile as the open source version doesn't support the ATTiny841.
+Open source versions of gcc-avr earlier than release 2.0.0 did not support the ATTiny841.
+To get around this, either a later version of gcc-avr or the Atmel version needs to be placed into a directory somewhere where it can be referenced in the Makefile.
 Change the DIRAVR environment variable in Makefile to suit the location chosen.

 The XBee does not use hardware flow control, although RTS may be possible.
 This is due to a lack of ports on the AVR package intended for use